lambdaclass/entropy_blog/posts/getting-started-with-aleo-instructions.md

 ✅ Built 'foo.aleo' (in "[...]/foo")
 ```

-First, an "universal setup" is loaded into your environment.
+First, a "universal setup" is loaded into your environment.
 You can read more about this [here](https://www.aleo.org/post/announcing-aleo-setup) or in the [Marlin paper](https://eprint.iacr.org/2019/1047.pdf).

-Once the universal setup is ready, every function in your *main.aleo* file is built, generating the following output file in the output folder:
+Once the universal setup is ready, every function in your *main.aleo* file is built, generating this in the output folder:

 * **sum.prover** the prover for the sum function.
 * **sum.verifier** the verifier for the sum function.